Octet Baryon Masses and Magnetic Moments in Hot and Dense Isospin Asymmetric Nuclear Matter: Numerical results

 On comparing values of $M_p^*$ at T = 0 MeV and at 100 MeV, we find that there is more increase of $M_p^*$ with the increase of asymmetry parameter at zero temperature as compared to that at T = 100 MeV.
 In the case of neutron for given temperature and density of medium, with the increase of asymmetry parameter upto $I=0.3$, the effective mass increases negligibly with the increase of asymmetry of the medium, specially upto $\rho_0$.
 On further increase in asymmetry parameter to $I=0.5$, the effective mass of neutron increases more for the densities higher than $\rho_0$.
 This shows that in pure neutron matter, isospin asymmetry of the medium starts effecting $M_n^*$ above the saturation density.
 The cause behind this behavior can be the more compressible nature of pure neutron matter \cite{compress} above saturation density.
 Further, at T = 100 MeV in symmetric medium, there is less decrease in the effective mass of neutron as a function of density as compared to that at T = 0 MeV.

 As compared to non strange baryons, the in-medium masses of strange baryons decrease less rapidly as a function of density of medium, at given temperature in symmetric medium as well as in asymmetric nuclear medium.
 Further, strange baryons with more number of $u$ quarks shows increase in effective mass with increase of isospin asymmetry and baryons with large $d$ quark content show decrease in effective mass with isospin asymmetry.
-In figs. \ref{bmasst}(c) and (e), we have plotted effective masses of $\Sigma^-$ and $\Sigma^+$ baryons.
+In figs. \ref{bmasst2}(a) and (b), we have plotted effective masses of $\Sigma^+$ and $\Sigma^-$ baryons.
 In case of $\Sigma^-$ one finds that, for given density and temperature of medium, with the rise of asymmetry of medium, $M_{\Sigma^-}^*$ decreases.
 For example, at T = 0 MeV and $\rho_B=\rho_0$, $M_{\Sigma^-}^*$ has values 904.6, 888.9 and 875.6 MeV at $I=0,0.3$ and $0.5$, respectively.
 However, for T = 100 MeV case, the values of $M_{\Sigma^-}^*$ at $I=0,0.3$ and $0.5$ are 947.5, 939 and 933 MeV, respectively.
 On the other hand, $M_{\Sigma^+}^*$ increases with the rise of isospin asymmetry parameter, at given temperature and density of medium.
 Further, one finds that the values of $M_{\Sigma^-}^*$ and $M_{\Sigma^+}^*$ increase with the rise of temperature of medium, in symmetric as well as isospin asymmetric nuclear medium.

-In case of $\Sigma^0$ and $\Lambda$ (plotted in figs. \ref{bmasst}(d) and (h)) having different vacuum masses but same quark content, i.e., $uds$, it is observed that their effective masses show similar variation with the rise of density, at given temperature and asymmetry parameter.
+In case of $\Sigma^0$ and $\Lambda$ (plotted in figs. \ref{bmasst2}(c) and (d)) having different vacuum masses but same quark content, i.e., $uds$, it is observed that their effective masses show similar variation with the rise of density, at given temperature and asymmetry parameter.
 This is because in the present work the vacuum mass difference between $\Sigma^0$ and $\Lambda$ occurs due to the difference of spin energy $E_{\rm spin}$ for the two baryons which is taken to be constant.
 In case of $\Sigma^0$ as well as $\Lambda$ baryon, at T = 0 as well 100 MeV, effective mass decreases with the rise of density in symmetric as well as asymmetric matter.
-Further, at higher isospin asymmetry of the medium, the amount of decrease in effective masses as a function of density becomes less.
+Further, at higher value of isospin asymmetry of the medium, the baryons show less decrease in their effective masses as a function of baryonic density.